Q: I’m new to therapy! What should I expect?

 Q: How much does therapy cost?

-A: My fee for a 50-55 minute session is $115.
-I do have some reduced-rate spots available in my caseload.
-These spots are reserved for those with a need for financial assistance.
+A: My fee for a 50-55 minute individual or couple session is $135.
+My fee for a 80-minute couple session is $205.
+I do reserve some spots in my caseload for reduced-rate clients based on financial need.
 I encourage you to ask me about this during your free phone consultation.

 Q: What forms of payment do you accept?

 A: Fees are payable by cash, check, or credit card at the time that the services are rendered.
 You are also welcome to make payments through my secure online client portal.

 Q: Do you take insurance?